eth-cscs/abcpy/doc/source/getting_started.rst

    python3 pmcabc_gaussian.py

---- following paragraph need to rewrite
-An important thing to keep in mind: **random variables are initialized without sampling values from them immediately.** This works for inference algorithms, since these algorithms will contain a statement that samples from the prior first.
-However, if you want to implement a graph and then sample from a random variable within the graph structure, the necessary parameter values will not yet be defined.
-Therefore, if you want to have a 'stand-alone' distribution or model, you will need to call the method `sample_parameters()` for any parameter in the graph, which is best done right after initializing the relevant parameters.
-Only after this step is performed can you call the `sample_from_distribution()` method to obtain samples from the distribution.
----

 Multi-level Models
 ~~~~~~~~~~~~~~~~

-Since release XX.XX of ABCpy, we can have complex dependency structures (e.g., a Bayesian network) between random variables.
+Since release 0.4.0 of ABCpy, we can have complex dependency structures (e.g., a Bayesian network) between random variables.
 Behind the scene, ABCpy will ensure that this dependency structure is implemented and the inference will be performed on them.
 Further we can also define new random variables through operations between existing random variables.
 In the following we describe an inference problem illustrating both of these ideas.

 For this tutorial, we consider a school with different classes.
 Each class has some number of students.
 All students of the school take an exam and receive some grade.
 Lets consider the grades of the students as our observed dataset: